 - Search for a coworking space that suits your personality & interests BEFORE traveling.
 This is VERY important.
-If you don’t do the searching before leaving, you could feel tempted with not working at all.
+If you don’t do the searching before leaving, you could feel tempted not to work at all.

 - Book some hours at the coworking space.
 Once you’ve paid, you’ll feel you have to – at least – visit the place to check it out.
 And chances are that you’ll come back.

 - Work as much as possible and get the most tedious and hard tasks done before leaving.
-You’ll hate it while you’re at it – “pre-travel stress” is how Germans call it -, but then again you’ll be relieved once you’re at your new destination.
+You’ll probably hate that moment.
+Germans call it “pre-travel stress”, but then again, you’ll be relieved once you’re at your new destination.

 Once your energy levels are on top, make a plan and start working:

-♥ Don’t plan full-time workdays.
+- Don’t plan full-time workdays.
 Plan 20hr/week max.
 You can always work more time if you feel like it.
-But you’ll feel better if you achieve more than planned and not the other way round.
+But you’ll feel better if you achieve more than planned and not the other way around.